 Heat a large pot over medium heat.
 Once hot, add coconut oil, shallot, ginger, garlic, and pepper.
 Sauté for 2-3 minutes, stirring frequently.

-Add coconut milk, maple syrup or coconut sugar, turmeric, sea salt, and coconut aminos and stir.
+Add coconut milk, maple syrup, turmeric, and a pinch of salt and stir.
 Bring to a simmer over medium heat.

-Once simmering, slightly reduce heat to low and cover.
+Once simmering, add peas (optional) and slightly reduce heat.
 You want a simmer, not a boil, which should be around low to medium-low heat.

-Cook for 10-15 minutes, stirring occasionally, to soften the pumpkin and infuse it with curry flavor.
+Cook for 5-10 minutes, stirring occasionally, to soften the potato and peas and infuse them with curry flavor.

-At this time, also taste and adjust the flavor of the sauce/broth as needed.
-I added more maple syrup for sweetness, sea salt for saltiness, and a bit more curry paste for a more intense curry flavor.
+At this time, also taste and adjust the flavor of the broth as needed.
+I added more maple syrup for sweetness, sea salt for saltiness, and turmeric for a more intense curry flavor.
+You can also add more curry paste for more spice and intense curry flavor.
 Don't be shy with seasonings - this curry should be very flavorful.

-Once the broth is well seasoned and the pumpkin is tender, add broccoli, lemon juice, and cashews and cover.
+Once the broth is well seasoned and the potatoes are softened, add kale, cashews (optional) and lemon juice, and cover.
 Simmer for 3-4 minutes more over low to medium-low heat.

-Serve as is or over rice, quinoa, or cauliflower rice.
-This dish gets elevated with the addition of fresh lemon juice and Thai or regular basil or cilantro for serving.
+Serve over rice, quinoa, or steamed broccoli (broccoli and rice being my favorites).
+This dish gets elevated with the addition of more lemon juice and Thai or regular basil for serving.

 *Ensure your curry paste is vegan friendly (and does not contain fish ingredients).
 I love the brands Thai Kitchen and Thai True. *This is an inspired (not traditional) Thai red curry. *Find my favorite method for cooking brown rice at Saveur! *Questions about substitutions, equipment, or troubleshooting?
 Check out our Recipe FAQ page. *Nutrition information is a rough estimate.